 We saw many species of birds in the park's habitat.
 In fact, we saw the greatest variety of birds right there at HQ.
 The birds we added to our list from our visit to Bentsen Rio Grande State Park were:

-Tuesday night, we headed east to Weslaco to watch a movie at the Wes-Mer drive-in theatre.
+Tuesday night, we headed east to Weslaco to watch a movie at the Wes-Mer drive-in theater.
 My Grandfather owned the Wes-Mer back in the 1960s, and I once worked the ticket booth when I was about 12 years old.
-Most drive-in theatres in Texas and in the US have shut down, but I was happy to find this particular one back in business after being shut down for several years.
+Most drive-in theaters in Texas and in the US have shut down, but I was happy to find this particular one back in business after being shut down for several years.

 We bought popcorn and a soda from the concession stand.
 I asked to speak to the manager so that I may introduce myself and share some history.
 The manager was running the cash register and he introduced me to the popcorn girl - who turned out to be the owner's daughter.